Optimal Sequential Flows: Diving into the flow semigroup

 \begin{lemma} Let $m \geq n^2$ and $e_1, \dots, e_m \in\idempotents{\F}$ idempotents of $\F$ such that $e_{i+1} \Jleq e_i^\sharp$ for all $i$.
 Then there exists $i$ such that $e_i^\sharp = e_i$. \end{lemma} The proof of this lemma is presented in Appendix~\ref{app:sharp-height}.
 Observe that Example~\ref{ex:nested} can be generalized to obtain instances where we need a linear number of nested $\sharp$ in order to obtain some elements of $\F$.

 That result has two interesting consequences, which are the keys to obtain \PSPACE\ algorithms for the \sfp.
 The first consequence is that small ``$\sharp$-expressions'' (Definition~\ref{def:sharpexpression}) are enough to generate all elements in the flow semigroup, as stated in Theorem~\ref{cor:sharpexpression}.

-\begin{proof}[Proof of Theorem~\ref{cor:sharpexpression}] Clearly by definition of $\F$ every element is generated by a "$\sharp$-expression".
-Define the \emph{$\sharp$-height} of a "$\sharp$-expression" as the maximal number of idempotent nodes along a branch.
-To begin with, observe that every element of $\F$ is generated by a "$\sharp$-expression" of $\sharp$-height at most $n^2-1$: Take a "$\sharp$-expression" $E$ of $\sharp$-height $n^2$ or more.
-There are idempotent nodes $\nu_1, \dots, \nu_{n^2}$ along a branch of $E$ (from leaf to root), and idempotents $e_1, \ldots, e_{n^2}$ such that $\nu_i$ is labeled $e_i^\sharp$ and has a single child labeled $e_i$.

-Notice that in $E$, if a node labeled $y$ is the child of a node labeled $z$, then $z \Jleq y$.
-It is trivial for a product node.
-For an idempotent node, it follows from the fact that $e^\sharp \cdot e= e^\sharp$, which can be checked by a simple computation.
-It follows by transitivity of $\Jleq$ that this still holds when $y$ labels a descendant of $z$, and thus that $ e_{i+1} \Jleq e_i^\sharp $ for all $i$.

-Hence there is a $\nu_i$ such that $e_i = e_i^\sharp$ by Lemma~\ref{lem:bound-chains-sharp}.
-As a result, we can reduce $E$ by replacing the subtree rooted in $\nu_i$ by the one rooted in its child.
+The formal proof of Theorem~\ref{cor:sharpexpression} is presented in Appendix~\ref{app:bound-sharp-exp-height}.
+The idea is as follows: take a "$\sharp$-expression" generating an element of $\F$.
+First use Lemma~\ref{lem:bound-chains-sharp} to eliminate redundant idempotent nodes and reduce its $\sharp$-height below $n^2$.
+Then reorganise its product nodes to obtain balanced subtrees of product nodes.
+Since the monoid has exponential size in $n$, trees of polynomial height suffice to obtain everything we can with products.